Puy de la Vache

 Puy de la Vache, Basaltic stratovolcano in Puy-de-Dôme, France.

-The volcano's lava flow created several lakes in the region, including Lake Cassière in the north and Lake Aydat in the south.
+The lava flows created several lakes in the region, including Lake Cassière to the north and Lake Aydat to the south.
+These water basins are testimony to the power of past eruptions and shape the natural heritage of the area today.

 Location: Puy-de-Dôme